 If you are a final-year undergraduate or taught postgraduate student then you can sign up for a workshop on financial capability skills for graduates.
 The session will provide a comprehensive guide to understanding your paycheck and offer tips on building financial resilience and planning for your future.

-You can book your place through our online form.
+You can register your interest in taking part in a future session through our online form.

 It is crucial to remember that most students receive their funding in fairly large instalments, normally at the start of every term.
 So once a payment has been received, it usually has to last quite a while (typically until the start of the following term) before another payment comes through.
 This is why budgeting is so important.